-Staff are regularly informed on greening issues via a designated, permanent section in the intranet, as well as in the form of regular news flashes and newsletters.
-By inviting staff to contribute through sending input to the greening email address, and/or addressing the unit Greeners, this passive information stimulates active staff participation.
+Staff has information on greening available in a designated, permanent section in the intranet, as well as in the form of regular flashing news and newsletters.
+By inviting staff to contribute through sending input to the greening email address, and/or addressing the units' Greeners, this passive information endeavours to lead over to active staff participation.